Joseph Foveaux: Norfolk Island

 In 1800, having begun to establish a reputation as an able and efficient administrator, Foveaux offered to go to Norfolk Island as Lieutenant-Governor.
 Finding the island run down, he built it up with particular attention to public works, for which he earned the praise of Governor Philip Gidley King.
 The Australian Dictionary of Biography notes, "more questionable, however, was the severity with which he crushed convict disturbances in 1801, and the dubious morality of allowing the sale of female convicts to settlers."

+Robert Hughes writes of Foveaux's governership "Norfolk Island liberated him, enabling his sadism, which had been restrained by the more public sphere of the mainland, to overflow far from courts and judges, thinly disguised as 'necessary rigour'."

 Joseph Holt, a general during the Irish Rebellion of 1798, was imprisoned at Norfolk Island from 1804 to 1805.
 Holt wrote about the overjoyed inhabitants of the island upon Foveaux's departure, and said, "If I could have bought or borrowed a pistol, the world, I think, would soon have been rid of this man-killer, Foveaux, and with as short a warning as he gave to the two men he hung without trial."

 In September 1804, Foveaux left Norfolk Island for England to attend to his private affairs and seek relief for the asthma that affected him.